bparanj/coding-skill/_posts/2019-08-22-how-to-develop-your-own-toolbox-for-solving-coding-problems.md

   </p>
 </blockquote>

 When you're looking at the solution, there is no way that you can just solve for the very first time and come up with the perfect solution.
-But when you compare your solution with the textbook, then you start to see, why did they make this decision versus what I have decided.
+But when you compare your solution with the textbook, then you start to see, why they made this decision versus what you have decided.
 You start noticing all the differences.
 You need to find answers to these questions and jot them down in your notes.

 #### Followup Questions